alivety/Packet-Protocol-Library/README.md

 ## ByteBuffer to Packet
 Due to the limits of the Java language, the conversion of a ByteBuffer received from `SocketListener.read` is a bit awkward.
 All packets must be stored in the same package, and they must all have a class name of the form [text][packet id], for example `Packet1`, `Packet2`, ... `Packet33`.
 In a future version this will be fixed.

 `Packet.decode(String packetLocation,ByteBuffer buf)` is a static method used to convert. `packetLocation` must be the entire package, followed by the name of the packet classes, for example `com.example.packets.Packet` (packets would take the form of `Packet1`. `Packet.decode` returns a packet with all the fields set.
-You can then use `Packet.getPacketID()` for directly casing the generalized packet to a specific one, and then simply directly acccess the information (e.g., `(Packet1)(Packet.decode(...).password`) or use `Packet.<T>getField(String field)`.
+You can then use `Packet.getPacketID()` for directly casing the generalized packet to a specific one, and then simply directly access the information (e.g., `(Packet1)(Packet.decode(...).password`) or use `Packet.<T>getField(String field)`.

 ## Writing Packets
 Use the static method `Packet.c(Class<?> packet, Object... fieldValues)` to create a new packet.
 For `fieldValues`, pass in an array of Objects in the same order as the fields of the packet were declared, NOT including the ID.